Spinal arteriovenous malformations

 - signal voids from high-velocity flow 1

-- increased cord signal due to cytotoxic oedema or myelomalacia 1
+- increased cord signal due to cytotoxic edema or myelomalacia 1

 Treatment and prognosis